allemangD/lazyloader/README.md

 pak.bar.dobar()  # dependencies already resolved; no installation
 ```

-Raw `import` of a lazily-imported module outside the context manager is illegal when the requirements are not
+Raw `import` of a lazily-imported module outside the context manager is illegal when the requirements are not guaranteed
-guaranteed to be satisfied.
-This is explicitly disabled, so such raw imports will produce `ImportError`, even
+to be satisfied.
+This is explicitly disabled, so such raw imports will produce `ImportError`, even when the dependencies
-if the dependencies happen to be met in the particular environment.
-This hels developers catch the error that
+happen to be met in the particular environment.
+This helps developers catch the error that a package may be installed in
-a package might be installed in their environment, but not during first usage on a user's environment.
+their environment, but not during first usage on a user's environment.
+If an import using `LazyImportGroup` works in one
+environment, it will work in all of them (or installation will explicitly fail).

-Once some module in the import group is resolved, all the dependencies are installed together and the other
+Once any module in the group is resolved: the group's dependencies are installed, raw imports of the group's modules are
-modules in the group are unlocked.
-This means lazily-imported modules can safely contain raw relative imports
+unlocked, and the resolved module is imported.
+This means lazily-imported modules may contain plain relative imports and
-and top-level dependency imports, since the group dependencies are guaranteed to be met.
+top-level imports of dependencies, since the entire import group is guarded by dependency resolution.

 ```py
 with LazyImportGroup('nspak:requirements.txt'):